 Jacqueline Mabardi was born in Brisbane beginning her career with Opera Queensland in their Choice Voices programme, singing Second Lady in The Magic Flute and solo concerts with the Queensland Symphony Orchestra.
-She then based herself in Europe for several years; some her appearances included: soloist at the Shalyapin Music Festival in Kazan, Russia; Aida at the Helicon Theater Moscow; gala concerts for the opening of the Galina Vischnewskaja Opera Centre, Moscow; televised performances for the Bolshoi Theatre and Tchaikovsky Hall Moscow; Rosalinde in Die Fledermaus in Moscow and Germany; Lisa in Pique Dame for the Ravenna Festival, Italy; and televised performances of Nedda in Pagliacci in Lithuania.
+She then based herself in Europe for several years; some her appearances included: soloist at the Shalyapin Music Festival in Kazan, Russia; Aida at the Helicon Theater Moscow; gala concerts for the opening of the Galina Vischnevskaya Opera Centre, Moscow; televised performances for the Bolshoi Theatre and Tchaikovsky Hall Moscow; Rosalinde in Die Fledermaus in Moscow and Germany; Lisa in Pique Dame for the Ravenna Festival, Italy; and televised performances of Nedda in Pagliacci in Lithuania.

 Since returning to Australia in 2006, Jacqueline has become one of this country’s busiest and most popular leading sopranos - singing many major roles for Opera Australia, Opera Queensland and State Opera of South Australia.

-For Opera Australia in Sydney and Melbourne, she has undertaken the title roles in Tosca and Aida, Minnie in a new production of La fanciulla del West, Musetta in La bohème, Curly’s Wife in Of Mice and Men, Amelia in Un ballo in maschera and Lady Macbeth in Macbeth.
+For Opera Australia in Sydney and Melbourne, she has undertaken the title roles in Tosca and Aida, Minnie in a new production of La fanciulla del West, Musetta in La Bohème, Curly’s Wife in Of Mice and Men, Amelia in Un ballo in maschera and Lady Macbeth in Macbeth.

-For Opera Queensland, she has sung Amelia in Ballo and Rosalinde in Die Fledermaus; for SOSA – Minnie in Fanciulla and The Countess in Le nozze di Figaro.
+For Opera Queensland, she has sung Amelia in Un ballo in maschera and Rosalinde in Die Fledermaus; for SOSA – Minnie in La fanciulla del West and The Countess in Le nozze di Figaro.